 Based on guidelines issued by state and federal agencies, visitors will be allowed at St. Mary's, Next Step, The Villa and The Court as long as they follow established visitation guidelines to ensure the safety and health of our residents and staff.
 This visitation policy is subject to change at any time.
-Compassionate care situations such as end of life issues will be reviewed.
 If you have questions call (920) 684-7171.
 Thank you for your cooperation.

 We continue to follow the infection control procedures recommended by the Centers for Disease Control & Prevention (CDC), the Wisconsin Department of Health Services and the Manitowoc County Department of Health.

 At Felician Village, the health, safety and well-being of our residents, staff, volunteers and visitors is our utmost top priority.
-With the recently elevated discussions regarding the coronavirus (COVID-19) in the news, we want to share our ongoing infectious disease preventive safety measures and processes.
+We want to keep you informed of our ongoing infectious disease preventive safety measures and processes.

 Please note: At this time there are reported cases of COVID-19 infections in Manitowoc County.
 However, as with any infectious disease including influenza, we are always prepared for the possibility of more.
 You can be assured that we are taking this possibility very seriously and have plans in place to deal with any infectious diseases that may appear including influenza and COVID-19.